Aider-AI/aider/docs/ctags.md

 call the method to be tested, as well as how to instantiate multiple class objects that are required to prepare for the test.

+To use the techniques discussed in this article to code with GPT-4,
+[download the open source `aider` command-line chat tool from github](https://github.com/paul-gauthier/aider) and run it with `--ctags`.

 ## The problem: code context